eng470-s23/EvaPriceDemo/white-paper.md

 ## Project Activities, Team, and Participants

 During the duration of the school term, I dedicated several hours a week to finding scholarly articles and books on my topic.
-I also dedicated time to learning new platforms such as GitHub, Palladio, Voyant and Genially.
+I also dedicated time to learning new platforms such as GitHub, Palladio, Voyant, and Genially.

 ## Project Outcomes
- I learned about what kinds of emotions and physical experiences draw people to concerts, and I learned how digital marketers use that to their advantage when advertising their brand.
-Coachella is a unique festival experience, but it is also a networking event— making it one of the most sucessful festivals in the United States.
+ I learned about what kinds of emotions and physical experiences draw people to concerts, and I learned how digital marketers use that to their advantage when advertising their brands.
+Coachella is a unique festival experience, but it is also a networking event— making it one of the most successful festivals in the United States.
 I have displayed this information in multiple formats to promote learning for others.

 ## Project Continuation and Long-Term Impact

-I hope this information is useful to both those experiencing the festival and those behind the online marketing process.
+I hope this information is useful those experiencing the festival and those behind the online marketing process.
 The data and knowledge found within my project are intended for current and future reference as the Coachella Music Festival continues to advance.
-I believe there is a lot to learn about the connection between digital marketing in the media and live performances at popular music festivals, so there is plenty of information yet to be contributed.
+I believe there is a knowledge gap in the connection between digital marketing in the media and live performances at popular music festivals.
+Preserving this data, and contibuting to it over time, is beneficial in helping others learn.

 ---